 What fees and charges are involved with international stock trading?

-- Admin fee.
-Some providers charge a registration or ongoing membership/admin fee to use their brokerage services.
+- Administrative fee.
+Some providers charge a registration or ongoing membership/administrative fee to use their brokerage services.

 - Brokerage fee.
 The brokerage fee is a flat fee or a percentage of trade, whichever is greater.
 You may be able to find a deal on brokerage fees as a new customer.